sol5000/gto/README.md

 # QuickGTO

-QuickGTO is a command line and Streamlit GUI tool that assists with poker decisions using Monte Carlo equity simulations.
+QuickGTO is a open source poker command line and Streamlit GUI tool that assists with poker decisions using Monte Carlo equity simulations.
 It supports a quick, textual interface and an interactive GUI, keeping a CSV history of your sessions.